Your basket is currently empty!

 This can lead to improved cognitive function and mood regulation, among other positive outcomes.

-Aim for a balanced exercise program that includes aerobic activities like walking or cycling, strength training exercises targeting major muscle groups, stretching routines for increased flexibility, and activities focused on balance, such as or Tai Chi.
+Aim for a balanced exercise program that includes aerobic activities like walking or cycling, strength training exercises targeting major muscle groups, stretching routines for increased flexibility, and activities focused on balance, such as yoga or Tai Chi.

 Embracing a comprehensive approach also involves paying close attention to mental health by effectively managing stress through mindfulness meditation or deep breathing exercises.